 Where does FAVL operate?

-FAVL has established and continues to manage and improve upon fifteen libraries, ten in Burkina Faso, three in Ghana, one in Tanzania, and one in Uganda.
-FAVL also supports the Uganda Community Library Association, with 80 member libraries.
+FAVL has established and continues to manage and improve upon 36 libraries, 32 in Burkina Faso, 3 in Ghana, and 1 in Uganda.
+FAVL also supports the Uganda Community Library Association, with 50+ member libraries.
 View FAVL Libraries.